ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

 ### Accesing Elasticsearch from outside the cluster

-By default Elasticsearh HTTP service is accesible through Kubernetes `ClusterIP` service types (only available within the cluster).
+By default Elasticsearh HTTP service is accessible through Kubernetes `ClusterIP` service types (only available within the cluster).
 To make it available outside the cluster Ingress NGINX can be configured to enable external communication with Elasicsearh server.

 This exposure will be useful for doing remote configurations on Elasticsearch through its API from `pimaster` node.
 For example: to configure backup snapshots.